Report of Proceedings of Whig Meeting at Springfield regarding the Economy and Political Conventions, 1 March 1843 1

 Resolved, That the proceedings of this meeting be signed by the President, Vice Presidents and Secretaries, and published in all the Whig papers of the State.

 1The meeting was held in the House of Representatives’ hall in the statehouse in Springfield on March 1, 1843.
-Lincoln confirmed the date in a letter to John Bennett on March 7, 1843.
+Abraham Lincoln confirmed the date in a letter to John Bennett on March 7, 1843.

 3In 1832, Henry Clay first proposed in Congress a bill to distribute among the states (especially the western states, including Illinois) the revenue from the sale of federally-owned lands.
 Distribution of the revenues from public lands became and remained an important part of the Whig platform.
 Distribution was finally passed as part of “An Act to Regulate the Deposites of Public Money,” in June 1836.
 A compromise measure generally referred to as the Deposit Act or the Distribution Act, it ordered the distribution to the states in order of their population all money in the treasury on January 1, 1837, in excess of $5 million; but distribution was contingent upon maintaining a tariff below 20 percent.
 In 1841, the tariff reached 20 percent and Clay’s distribution measure was automatically suspended.